A Day Out At Cafe Yabusachi

-Cafe Yabusachi is located in the southern portion of Okinawa overlooking the Pacific Ocean in a place full of stories, legends and beginnings.
-Cafe Yabusachi is is surrounded by the blue sea and the sky, and is a great place to have lunch, tea or a wedding reception.
+Cafe Yabusachi is located in the southern portion of Okinawa overlooking the Pacific Ocean in a place full of stories, legends, and beginnings.
+Cafe Yabusachi is surrounded by the blue sea and the sky, and is a great place to have lunch, tea or a wedding reception.
 My family and I have not explored much in the southeast area of Okinawa so we were so excited to go try a new cafe and explore the area.

 Cafe Yabusachi is in Hyakuna area of southern Okinawa and the cafe’s name – Yabusachi – comes from “Yabusatu-utaki” which is one of the 7 sacred places of Okinawa and located near the cafe.
 It is believed this is the place where the goddess, Amamikiyo, the creator of deity, landed after descending from the “Land of Gods” and buried in her hands into the soil and plants to create the Ryuku Islands.
-The entire area where the cafe is located has long been called Yabusatsu no Urabaru and worshipped as a sacred place.
+The entire area where the cafe is located has long been called Yabusatsu no Urabaru and worshiped as a sacred place.

-We decided to go and have lunch and upon arrival you are taken in immediately with the panoramic views of the ocean.
+We decided to go and have lunch and upon arrival, you are taken in immediately with the panoramic views of the ocean.
 This seems to be a very popular spot with the local Japanese; we were 5th in line at the time of opening at 11:00, however, we did not have to wait long before we were seated.
 We were lucky enough to sit outside on the balcony overlooking the ocean.
 The cafe has a very clean, crisp decor with a modern atmosphere and the wall of windows draws your eye immediately to the view of the ocean.

 The menu was in English and our staff was very accommodating.
 I ordered the white fish with a wine sauce, my son ordered the cream pasta with salmon and my husband enjoyed the hamburger steak.
 The dish my son ordered came with salmon but he doesn’t like fish so the staff was very nice about changing the dish and actually brought the salmon on the side as an appetizer for my husband and me.

-The meals came as a set which included soup, drink and a salad bar.
+The meals came with a set which included soup, drink and a salad bar.
 There are desserts and other drinks you can order off the menu.
 Our meals were reasonably priced varying from 1200.00 Yen to 1500.00 Yen.
 They only take Yen no credit card.

-They also have a Tea Time from 3:00pm to sunset.
+They also have a Tea Time from 3:00 pm to sunset.
 If you are looking for a destination wedding, they do cater to wedding receptions and advertise birthday cakes.
 They offer a wedding reception package that you can customize.
-According to the cafe’s brochure they have 5 or 6 cakes available that are cooked daily but will take orders up to 3 days in advance.
+According to the cafe’s brochure, they have 5 or 6 cakes available that are cooked daily but will take orders up to 3 days in advance.

 Cafe Yabusachi also sells small items to include 35 Coffee; a portion of the proceeds from the sale of the coffee is donated to the Coral Reproduction Project.

-The drive to the cafe is really nice and there are many castle ruins, natural springs, shopping and beaches to stop at along the way.
+The drive to the cafe is really nice and there are many castle ruins, natural springs, shopping, and beaches to stop at along the way.
 We visited the ruins at Tamagusuku-jo site, Hyakuna Beach, Mirabu Beach, Ukinju-Hainju Springs, and the Kakinohana Springs.

 I highly recommend taking a day and explore this beautiful section of the island.